Associate Admissions Requirements

 Transfer Credit Evaluation

-Upon being granted provisional admission to your chosen degree program, the Ashford University Registrar’s Office staff will begin requesting transcripts of your prior postsecondary education using the signed Transcript Request form.
-The Registrar’s Office will request official transcripts of all prior postsecondary education, as provided by you in the application for admission, as well as any school appearing in your National Student Clearinghouse record.
+Upon being granted provisional admission to your chosen degree program, the Records Management staff will begin requesting transcripts of your prior postsecondary education using the signed Transcript Request form.
+The Records Management Department will request official transcripts of all prior postsecondary education, as provided by you in the application for admission, as well as any school appearing in your National Student Clearinghouse record.
 This request includes: